5 things to know about how GPS trackers actually work

 Is It Possible For GPS Trackers To Work Underwater Or Underground?

 No, GPS trackers rely on signals from satellites, which cannot penetrate water or solid structures effectively.
-It’s impossible for GPS trackers to receive satellite signals when submerged underwater or located underground.
-This is going to block or at least severely weaken the signal.
+Submerged underwater or buried underground, a GPS tracker simply can't pick up a satellite signal — the surrounding material blocks or severely weakens it.
 In these environments, alternative technologies like sonar or inertial navigation systems are superior.

 How Do GPS Trackers Ensure Precise Time Synchronization For Accurate Location Calculations?